 Eldorado has successfully completed its option commitments but has not yet exercised its option.
-The completion of the required work and payments to the vendors by Eldorado has enabled the Company to complete acquisition of the Bruell Property, as mentioned above.
+In late 2022 the Company granted Eldorado a one-year extension of time to exercise its option with a related commitment to continue making exploration expenditures The completion of the required work and payments to the vendors by Eldorado has enabled the Company to complete acquisition of the Bruell Property from them.